Reverend

 Reverend John Renwick

-involved at one time in the religious wars of Scotland.
-His relative
+very involved at one time in the religious wars of Scotland.

 There was a John

-as early as 1684, which is four years before James Renwick was to have been
+colonies as early as 1684, which is four years before James Renwick was to have

-their son, John Renwick Jr. on ship board.
-John Renwick did
+John Renwick Jr. on ship board.
+John Renwick did come to

-churches in Newberry County, South Carolina.
-He worked as an itinerent
+several churches in Newberry County, South Carolina.
+He worked

-preacher in the Cannon's Creek and King's Creek Churches.
+as an itinerant preacher in the Cannon's Creek and

-marries Jane Bothwell.
-The Bothwell family was also very prominent in
+work, marries Jane Bothwell.
+The Bothwell family was also very

-the Scottish history around the time of the Convenanter Raising.
+prominent in the Scottish history around the time of the

 More on the Convenanters of Scotland